bhauman/spell-spec/README.md

 <img src="https://s3.amazonaws.com/bhauman-blog-images/unknown-key.png"/>

-`spell-spec` is a Clojure/Script library that provides additional spec macros that have the same signatures as `clojure.spec.alpha/keys` macro. `spell-spec` macros will also verify that unspecified map keys are not misspellings of specified map keys. `spell-spec` also provides [expound](https://github.com/bhb/expound) integration for nicely
+`spell-spec` is a Clojure/Script library that provides additional spec macros that have the same signature as `clojure.spec.alpha/keys` macro. `spell-spec` macros will also verify that unspecified map keys are not misspellings of specified map keys. `spell-spec` also provides [expound](https://github.com/bhb/expound) integration for nicely